Begawan Guru

 The Begawan Guru Learning Center, a place where Balinese students receive a progressive education.

-Every afternoon in Melinggih Kelod village, a charming scene plays out on the road outside the Begawan Guru Learning Centre.
+Every afternoon in the village of Melinggih Kelod, a charming scene would unfold on the road outside the Begawan Guru Learning Centre.

-Parents, grandparents, siblings, and relatives pull up on motorcycles outside the centre, to drop children off at Begawan’s after-school learning centre.
-The children, ages six to 12, attend a free educational program sponsored and developed by Begawan Foundation.
-From 1pm to 5pm six days a week, the children are given opportunities to grow their skills and understanding of the world — not through rote memorisation, repetition, or exams, but through meaningful, hands-on activities tailored specifically for Balinese children.
+Parents, grandparents, siblings, and relatives arrived on motorcycles to drop children off at Begawan’s after-school learning centre.
+The children, aged six to eleven, attended a free educational programme developed and sponsored by the Begawan Foundation.
+From 1pm to 5pm, six days a week, they were given opportunities to develop their skills and understanding of the world — not through rote memorisation, repetition, or exams, but through meaningful, hands-on activities tailored specifically for Balinese children.

 Children attending Begawan Guru's free after-school program, receiving a quality education through engaging activities.